vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

 WHAT TO DO NEXT
 +++++++++++++++

-After upgrading AOS and before upgrading your hypervisor on each cluster, perform a Life Cycle Manager (LCM) inventory, update LCM, and upgrade any recommended firmware.
+After upgrading AOS and before upgrading your hypervisor on each cluster, you may wish to visit :ref:`lcm` for details on how to perform a Life Cycle Manager (LCM) inventory (which will optionally update LCM itself), and demonstrate how easy it is to upgrade any recommended firmware, or software, and all within a single location.